The Center maintains an ongoing list of law firms with art law practices and groups. Law firms are listed below by geographic regions:

 Kessler Collins: At least one attorney, Andrea Perez, in this legal practice concentrates in the fields of business law, intellectual property and art law.
 Perez offers services to galleries, museums, artists, entertainers and other art professionals to assist them with their unique art law and entertainment law matters.
 Dallas, TX.

-Kurzman, Eisenberg Corbin & Lever, LLP: The Art Law specialists in the firm manage all types of transactions related to the publishing, lending and licensing of art, including art media agreements.
+Kurzman, Eisenberg Corbin & Lever, LLP manages all types of transactions related to the publishing, lending, and licensing of art, including art media agreements.
 The firm represents dealers and galleries in acquisitions of other galleries, large scale art purchases and all aspects of their gallery operations, including unique issues relating to the leasing of gallery locations.
 New York, NY.

-Mazzola Lindstrom LLP: The attorneys at Mazzola Lindstrom LLP bring a myriad of backgrounds and work experience in large, mid-sized, and small law firms around the world with a focus on an accessible and cost-effective legal experience.
-Mazzola Lindstrom handles issues that arise in the art and legal worlds including fine art transports and storage, artist dealer agreements, as well as matters involving authenticity and fraud in the art world.
-Headquartered in New York, NY, Mazzola Lindstrom is committed to helping and protecting artists and collectors everywhere.
+Mazzola Lindstrom LLP handles issues that arise in the art and legal worlds including fine art transports and storage, artist dealer agreements, as well as matters involving authenticity and fraud in the art world.
 New York, NY.

-McLaughlin & Stern LLP: McLaughlin & Stern’s art law practice is led by Peter R. Stern who recently joined the firm as Counsel.
-The firm has one of the largest art-related practices in New York City.
-They represent tens of galleries, artists, collectors and dealers.
+McLaughlin & Stern LLP represents tens of galleries, artists, collectors and dealers.
 The firm is also involved with a number of foundations and not-for-profit organizations.
 New York, NY.

 Moisan Legal P.C. provides a wide range of services to artists, curators, private collectors, galleries and art writers who straddle the worlds of fine art, commercial art, design and advertising.
 The firm regularly counsels visual artists and creative firms working in a wide variety of mediums including digital mapping and projection, fiber art, and photography.
-They structure short and long-term licenses of artwork while managing and protecting associated intellectual property portfolios and publicity rights.
-In addition, the firm provides counsel on trademark and licensing, copyright, design patent, crisis management, advertising, business formation, employment, and fashion law issues related to the field of art and design.
 New York, NY.

-Munger Tolles & Olson LLP: The firm fields a cross-disciplinary team of attorneys to address cultural institutions’ needs in the areas of corporate transactions, commercial litigation, international law litigation, bankruptcy proceedings, corporate governance, tax matters and more.
-Many of these situations involve complex issues such as alleged violations of cultural patrimony laws, sensitive financial issues and strategic corporate transactions.
-Firm’s clients have included the J. Paul Getty Trust, the Museum of Contemporary Art, Los Angeles, the Los Angeles County Museum of Art, the Norton Simon Museum, the Motion Picture and Television Fund and the Pasadena Playhouse.
+Munger Tolles & Olson LLP fields a cross-disciplinary team of attorneys to address cultural institutions’ needs in the areas of corporate transactions, commercial litigation, international law litigation, bankruptcy proceedings, corporate governance, tax matters and more.
 Los Angeles, CA.

 Patterson Belknap Webb & Tyler: PBWT’s Art and Museum Law practice offers the sophisticated and focused services of lawyers who are experienced in art law, the art and auction markets, and the world of museums and other cultural institutions.
-That experience gives the firm a unique perspective on the legal and business issues that regularly arise in the art world, whether in the for-profit or not-for-profit sectors.
 New York, NY.

 Pearlstein & McCullough LLP: Established in 2014, two-partner practice of William Pearlstein and Michael McCullough focuses on international trade, corporate and commercial law, art law and art advisory services.
 New York, NY.

 Rottenberg Lipman Rich, P.C. provides legal services relating to art law and, specifically, the artist/dealer relationship, tax consequences surrounding art transactions, collecting and investing, and tax and estate planning for artists.
-We are experienced in handling art-related disputes and litigation, both in court, including Surrogate’s Court, and in the context of alternative dispute resolution procedures, such as mediation and arbitration.
 New York, NY.

 Rowland & Petroff: The law firm of Rowland & Petroff is dedicated to providing high quality personalized legal services.
 The firm renders legal advice in the areas of art recovery, German property claims, real estate, business and corporate law, litigation, international law, and wills, trusts and estates.
-A large part of the firm’s practice involves international transactions.
 New York, NY.

 Schnader Attorneys at Law: Schnader’s Art Law team provides diverse legal services to the fine art and performing art markets through an interdisciplinary approach that efficiently and effectively fulfills their clients’ needs.
-The team draws from a number of Schnader’s practice groups, including corporate, finance, litigation, intellectual property, non-profit and trusts and estates.
 The firm’s art-based clients include artists, galleries, dealers, wealth managers, financial advisers, municipalities, performing art houses, museums, trusts, estates, lenders and family offices.
 New York, NY.

 Shatzkin & Mayer, P.C.: The law firm Shatzkin & Mayer, P.C., counsels a broad range of clients in the areas of civil litigation, contract law, entertainment, publishing, art, copyright, trademark and employment.
 Note: Art practice involves licensing agreements.
 New York, NY.

-Sheppard Mullin: Sheppard Mullin has a strong tradition of supporting the arts community.
-One of the firm’s founding partners, Gordon F. Hampton, was a serious art collector and patron of the arts.
-Continuing this legacy in the arts, Sheppard Mullin’s Art Law Practice Group draws upon a wide variety of legal fields to provide many services to the international fine art community.
+Sheppard Mullin draws upon a wide variety of legal fields to provide many services to the international fine art community.
 These include estate planning for artists and collectors; loans secured by fine art; museum, foundation and gallery advisory services; museum “franchising”; exhibition sponsorships; private and public commissions, private sales, consignments and auctions; licensing and merchandising agreements related to fine art prints, posters and consumer products; charitable gifts; provenance review and research; and restitution claims.
 New York, NY.

 Stropheus: This is a collective of New York art lawyers & art business specialists offering unbundled services to artists, gallerists, collectors and museums.
 ‘Unbundled services’ means that clients can take on as much of the work themselves as possible, significantly reducing costs and producing more bespoke outcomes.
 New York, NY.

-Sullivan & Worcester LLP: The Sullivan & Worcester LLP Art & Museum Law Group assembles lawyers with a broad array of experience with issues affecting museums, artists, and other institutions devoted to the arts.
-The team combines skill and experience in these areas generally, with background concerning museums specifically, which together position us to understand the challenges and opportunities faced by museums, artists and collectors.
-The firm’s professionals include the Best Lawyers’ 2011 Boston Non-Profit/Charities Lawyer of the Year; a former curatorial professional responsible for exhibition work and compliance with Association of Art Museum Directors provenance directives; and seasoned intellectual property litigators, among others.
+Sullivan & Worcester LLP assembles lawyers with a broad array of experience with issues affecting museums, artists, and other institutions devoted to the arts.
+Its team combines skill and experience in these areas generally, with background concerning museums specifically, which together position us to understand the challenges and opportunities faced by museums, artists and collectors.
 Boston, MA.

-Venable LLP: Venable’s Art Law Group headed by Joshua J. Kaufman represents a wide range of clients from emerging and established to traditional and street artists, to art dealers and collectors.
+Venable LLP represents a wide range of clients from emerging and established to traditional and street artists, to art dealers and collectors.
 The firm provides representation across local, state and international borders on a full array of art-related matters, including business formation for galleries, assisting artists on a variety of issues, and art acquisition and sales.
 Washington, DC.

 Wasser & Russ, LLP: The attorneys at Wasser & Russ represent all parties in the fine arts community including: auction houses, art galleries, art appraisers, art consultants and experts, agents, undisclosed and partially disclosed principals, art collectors, art Investors and owners.
 They focus on controversies arising as a result of auctions, private sales and purchases, consignments, financing, theft, storage, valuation, creation and installation of fine art and collectibles.
 New York, NY.

 Weingrad and Weingrad, P.C.: A boutique law firm that specializes in civil and art law.
 Steve Weingrad brings over 40 years of experience in the legal profession to cases in the art world.
-Weingrad deals with issues of copyright infringement including cases with Time Life, National Geographic, The Elvis Presley Estate.
-Most recently, Weingrad has extended his practice with a to focus on helping artists, dealers, auction houses, and collectors promote their works to a larger global audience.
+Weingrad has extended his practice with a focus on helping artists, dealers, auction houses, and collectors promote their works to a larger global audience.
 New York, NY

 Withers Bergman (Withers Worldwide): Withers’ art law practice advises art collectors, galleries, museums, private auction houses, charitable organizations and art market professionals worldwide on all legal and regulatory issues connected with fine art, antiques and heritage property.
-The firm provides assistance with tax-deferred like-kind exchanges, inheritance tax, gifts and other tax planning and structuring, cross-border art transactions, dispute resolution and regulatory matters (including import/export duties, customs regulations and anti money-laundering compliance).
-They also advise on the protection and exploitation of intellectual property rights including in relation to limited edition prints, photographs, sculptures, revived term and derivative works.
-New York, NY.
+New York, NY and INTERNATIONAL.

 Wiggin and Dana: Wiggin and Dana’s Art and Museum Law Group represents museums, universities, and other cultural institutions, galleries and dealers in art, private collectors, insurers, foundations and national governments in the concerns unique to owners of art and artifacts.
 New Haven, CT.